Cpril/Projects/Alzheimer's Disease Analysis/README.md

 ## README
-Data preperation and visualization in python using pandas and plotly Table of Content:
+Data preperation and visualization in python using pandas and plotly.

+  Table of Content:
   - Dataset
   - html format
   - pdf format